ewhicher/boomer/content/collections/pages/understand.md

     content:
       -
         type: text
-        text: "Understand your Boomer Women audience by exploring the different personas they are likely to embody when engaging with charities.\_"
+        text: "Understand your Boomer Women audience by exploring the different pen portraits they are likely to embody when engaging with charities.\_"
 ---